-The artist received her education on animation and digital arts at New York University's Tisch School of the Arts.
-She is the recipient of 2016 Turkish Cultural Foundation Cultural Exchange Fellowship.
-She attended various artist-in-residency programs internationally.
+Ayşe G. Süter (b.1982) received her education on animation and digital arts at New York University’s Tisch School of the Arts.
+She is the recipient of 2016 and 2018 Turkish Cultural Foundation Cultural Exchange Fellowship.
+She attended Painting (2017), New-Media& Sculpture (2013) artist-in-residency programs at School of Visual Art (SVA), NYC.
 On a project basis, she collaborates with scientists at Marine Biological Lab (MBL) in MA, USA using various techniques and equipment where she then adopts these into her own art.
-She exhibited her works in many galleries, art fairs.
-She continues to work on her projects related to animation, light installations, kinetic sculptures and bio-art.

 Fresh Paint Art Fair, PG Art Gallery Booth, Tel-Aviv, Israel, 2017